Dbishop15/se_project_aroundtheus/README.md

 - Closing the Popup by Clicking on the Overlay and Pressing Esc
 - Updating the project’s file structure
 - Creating the Card and FormValidator classes
+- Creating the Section, Popup, PopupWithImage, PopupWithForm and UserInfo classes
+- Updating the .gitignore file
+- Setting up Webpack bundling and building

 **Intro**